 - Failure to pay for vacation days the employee earned

 - Sexual abuse or harassment claims.
 Workers who are told they will only be promoted if they provide sexual favors can file a sexual harassment claim.
-When employers touch, assault, or verbally abuse a woman based on her sex, she has the right to file a sexual abuse claim.
+When employers touch, assault, or verbally abuse you on you sex, you may have the right to file a sexual abuse claim.

 - Hostile environment claims.
 Employers can’t create a hostile work environment where a woman or man feels threatened at work based on their sex or some identity characteristic.